Robert D. Mare: Youth unemployment and school-to-work transition

 Mare worked with Winship on issues related to youth unemployment and the transition from school to workplace.
 Their work revealed the importance of selection bias and population compositional changes in understanding employment trends.
 Mare argued that changes in employment rates among youth were not just due to individual action but also due to compositional changes in the labor force.
 They also applied this framework to explain the rise of black youth in the 1970s and 1980s, attributing it to increased school enrollment and military enlistment among black youth.
 Their works focused on how changes in school enrollment or military enlistment affected employment rates across different demographic groups, pinpointing to the interplay between individual actions and macro-level societal trends.

 Selection bias and statistical methods

 Mare's early academic studies were influenced by quantitative social science research methodology.
-Mare's interest in selection bias was evident in his early work on educational attainment, where he found that where he explored how differential attrition like dropping out of school could alter the relationship between social background and educational outcomes.
+Mare's interest in selection bias was evident in his early work on educational attainment, where he found that how differential attrition like dropping out of school could alter the relationship between social background and educational outcomes.
 He underscored the importance of addressing selection bias in social research.
 In his 1992 paper on Annual Review of Sociology, he proposed a combination of approaches-ranging from Heckman's estimator to semi-parametric methods and Manski's bounds to ensure the robustness in social research.